 Diet is about your metabolism, what foods your body handles best, what it finds difficult, and what it simply cannot deal with.

 Answers to each of these fundamentals are unique to you because each of us has a different metabolism and metabolic biome.

 Remember, too, that your body is not just yours.

 This complex ecology that is unique to you has nothing to do with what the latest influencer is eating that particular day.
-What you choose to eat cannot be a decision to push for a paleo diet, a carbs only, or a green yuck juice three times a day.
+What you choose to eat cannot be a decision to push for a paleo diet, carbs only, or green yuck juice three times a day.

 It must be about what is best for your unique ecosystem to operate efficiently.

 Here efficiency means the ability of your body to absorb nutrients and energy sufficient for the maintenance and movement demands of your body without too much pressure on the cleaning systems for the blood, tissues and digestive tract, especially the liver and kidneys.